Esri/arcgis-maps-sdk-dotnet-samples/README.md

 # arcgis-runtime-samples-dotnet

-This project contains samples for the ArcGIS Runtime SDK for .NET Samples.
+This project contains samples for the ArcGIS Runtime SDK for .NET.

 ## Instructions